Is Common Law Marriage Recognized in Florida?

 If you had a common law marriage in Florida prior to 1968 or you entered into a common law marriage in a state where such unions are valid and recognized, Florida will acknowledge it as well, allowing you access to the benefits you would have otherwise lacked.
 If you have a common law marriage that is recognized in the state of Florida and you would like to dissolve it, you must do so as you would with any other divorce.
 If you do not have a common law marriage and you were living together, separating from your partner will present some challenges as you attempt to fight for the rights to the assets you accumulated together.

-Discuss the Details of Your Common Law Marriage Case with an Experienced Attorney
+Discuss the Details of Your Common Law Marriage

 If you wish to end your common law marriage or you have questions about your legal rights, the experienced team at Dale L. Bernstein, Chartered Law Office can provide the legal guidance you need.
 The end of any kind of relationship is difficult, especially when there are some disagreements over the assets you built together.
 Our attorney will protect your rights and interests, so you can move forward.